Ra-Na/nextcloud-appimage-autoupdate/readme.md

 This bash script

 1. checks for nextcloud desktop appimage updates,
-2. downloads the latest appimage if available,
+2. downloads the latest appimage if an update is available,
 3. runs the latest version.

 Put it where you keep the nextcloud dektop clients appimages